Chile national football team: Team image

 The team's home kit consists of a red jersey, blue shorts, and either red or white socks.
 The away jersey, meanwhile, features a white jersey, white shorts, and blue socks.
 The color scheme of red, white, and blue that was featured in the 1947 South American Championship, the precursor of the Copa América, has remained in place since.
 In 2016, red shorts were introduced as an option for the first time.

 In August 2010, Puma acquired the contract to be the official kit supplier for the Chilean team from 2011 to 2015, paying US$ 3 million per year, also providing referees' kits and balls for domestic club competitions.
 The previous kit supplier, from 2004 to 2010 including the 2010 World Cup, was Brooks Sports.

 Puma company ended its link after the 2015 Copa América with the tender for the new brand that will outfit the team since August 2015.
 This procedure was won by the American company Nike.
 The contract with Nike was supposed to last until the 2022 FIFA World Cup, but ended prematurely when the Chilean Football Federation sued Nike for missing payments in 2021.
 This dispute lead to Chile blocking the Nike patch with a flag during the 2021 Copa América.
 On 1 September 2021, Adidas were announced as the national team kit supplier until 2026.
+On June 18, 2026, it was confirmed that Marathon would be the official kit supplier for the national team starting in 2027.